-This Major was approved and started just in fall 2007.
-Therefore, incoming students who applied long before were not informed about this Major through admission catalogues/brochures.
-By the end of 2007, the program has 15 students who declared Energy Engineering as their Major.
-The first class (Dual Majors) is expected to graduate in May 2009.
-The Department and the authors expect this to grow in the next year.
-This program will seek accreditation as a General Engineering Program by the Engineering Accreditation Commission of ABET in the near future.
-It is not currently accredited.
+This major was approved and started in fall 2007.
+Therefore, incoming students who entered in fall 2007 were not informed about this major through the admission catalogues/brochures.
+By the end of 2011, the program had 250 students who had declared Energy Engineering as their major.
+The first cohort of students graduated in May 2009.
+As of December 2011, a total of 35 students have graduated from the program.
+The program is seeking accreditation as a General Engineering Program by the Engineering Accreditation Commission of ABET in the 2011-2012 academic year.